Browser Fingerprinting: A Complete Guide

 What Is Browser Fingerprinting

+Browser fingerprinting is a term that describes methods or internet tracking techniques used to obtain information about an internet user from their web browser.
 You are well aware of the fact that everything you lay your hands on has your fingerprint on it.
-Similarly, every website you visit can get your browser fingerprint if they want to, and there is little you can do to stop that.
+Similarly, every website you visit can get your browser fingerprint, if they want to.
+There is little you can do to stop it.

 The public knowledge of the privacy-intrusive use of cookies made websites seek other ways to achieve their aims without interference.
-On the internet today, you can choose to accept or reject cookies.
+On the Internet today, you can choose to accept or reject cookies.
 When you reject cookies, the web page can still operate well.
-However, websites will no longer possess the ability to track and identify you via cookies.

 Web browser fingerprinting techniques have been in existence since the late 1990s.
 They were basic and primarily used to differentiate and measure real human web traffic from various forms of click fraud.